-Microblading is a semi-permanent cosmetic technique that uses a miniature blade and a handheld instrument to deposit and transfer color/pigment into the skin.
-Resulting in microblade strokes that simulate real, unique brow hairs.
+Microblading is a semi-permanent cosmetic technique that uses a miniature blade and a handheld instrument to deposit and transfer colour/pigment into the skin.
+Resulting in microbladed strokes that simulate real, unique brow hairs.
 It has been around for nearly 40 years but has only lately gathered steam since 2016.

 One of the most common questions we hear from newcomers into the microblading community is about the healing process.
 Don’t worry, we’ll give you a day-by-day breakdown to put the record straight.
 First, we must go over some general aftercare guidelines.

 Consumers are given a set of aftercare guidelines by their semi-permanent makeup artist to ensure a successful microblading healing procedure.
 It is critical that you closely adhere to the aftercare guidelines.
 With the right care, you’ll breeze through the recovery process with the best colour retention.

 Here’s a list of some of the guidelines you’re likely to get from your artist:

 - For a week, avoid getting water, lotion, soap, or makeup on your brows.

 - After 4 days, apply a healing balm( larose pose, cicplast balm or vitamin E) with clean hands and or cotton swab every morning and night.
 Repeat for one week, or until the scabbing has been removed.

 - For two weeks, avoid pools, Jacuzzis, and hot saunas.

 - For two weeks, avoid excessive sweating, athletics, exercise, and sunbathing.